joaocarvalhoopen/Piano_and_Guitar_-_Notes_on_how_to_learn_to_play_a_musical_instrument/README.md

 # Disclaimer

 I talk about diferente products, because after a long and dificult search for good solutions that are low cost but have quality, those ones, where the ones I choose for me, I payed them with my money and they are not a payed advertise.
 The fact that for me they all have to work on Linux is another parameter that I have always in my mind when choosing a product.
-Normally, the manufactor, doesn't tell you, that it works in Linux or that it is USB Class Compliant, a sign that it will work, so you have to dig deeper into foruns, reviews and the internet in general.
+Normally, the manufactor, doesn't tell you, that it works in Linux or that it is USB Class Compliant, a sign that it will work, so you have to dig deeper into forums, reviews and the internet in general.
 That was what I did heavilly.

 # License